Do's + Don'ts of Designer-Worthy Window Treatments

 Drapes that rest right above the frame not only stunt the window but let in less light, which can give the entire space a crowded look.
 Keep in mind that, when open, your curtains shouldn't fall more than two inches inside the frame on each side.

 DO: Layer Window Treatments

-Designer windows almost always sport at least two window treatments — whether it be a matchstick shade framed by drapes, wood blinds paired with a pretty Roman shade or plantation shutters topped with a chic valance.
+Designer windows almost always sport at least two window treatments — whether it be a matchstick shade framed by drapes, wood blinds paired with a pretty Roman shade or louvered shutters topped with a chic valance.
 Not only does this rule find its roots in functionality (more window treatments, better insulation), but it boosts style, turning the window into a design focal point.
 Imagine the window above without the yellow drapes.
 Boring, right?

 DON'T: Go Overboard

 Too much of anything is usually a bad thing, and window treatments are no exception.
 The more fabric you put on a window, the less light will shine through and the smaller your space will look.
 Try a few different layering styles before you commit.